-WritableStreamDefaultWriter · Cloudflare Workers docs
+WritableStreamDefaultWriter

 writeoperation, release the lock, and begin piping into the writable stream from another source, as shown in the example below.

+- Releases the writer’s lock on the stream.
+Once released, the writer is no longer active.
+You can call this method before all pending

-let writer = writable.getWriter()
+let writer = writable.getWriter();

-// While that’s still writing, pipe the rest of the body from somewhere else.
+// While that’s still writing, pipe the rest of the body from somewhere else.writer.releaseLock();

-await someResponse.body.pipeTo(writable)
+await someResponse.body.pipeTo(writable);

 write(chunkany)